PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 three targets, and all boundary pairs.
 Propagation must not add a consumer or guard, execute a child twice, alter terminal-layout child order, or add graph work, dependencies, or a TensorFlow import path.

+`run_sinet_preadd_resize_recovery()` and its local helper now transparently return the existing ordered six-dictionary tuple.
+The three direct calls retain `_terminal_sinet_preadd_resize_results`, `_very_late_sinet_preadd_resize_results`, and `_post_cleanup_sinet_preadd_resize_results`.

+All three direct tuples remain unconsumed.
+The same helper remains the middle callback of both terminal-layout tuples, which now retain the six-dictionary tuple instead of the previously discarded `None`; those outer tuples are also unconsumed.
+Each child still executes exactly once with unchanged arguments and LayoutState, and no consumer, guard, scan, dependency, or TensorFlow import path was added.